kaitsel/Ransomware-Response-Recovery/evidence_artefacts.md

 End Function

-Sub Document_Open() 'procedure will run once document is opened
+Sub Document_Open() 'procedure will run once the document is opened
-    MsgBox "This file contained malcious code.
-Your files are now under attack!", vbExclamation, "RANSOMWARE" 'opens a message box alerting user that the code has run
+    MsgBox "This file contained malicious code.
+Your files are now under attack!", vbExclamation, "RANSOMWARE" 'opens a message box alerting the user that the code has run

     Dim encoded As String
     encoded = "bWFsd2FyZQ==" '"malware" after being obfuscated in base64